bonzibudd/Fluent-Metro/README.md

 ## Future additions

-The plan is to have more versions of the skin, including variants without rounded corners.
-I also intend on adding a Two column style with a tile interface, which many users might prefer.
-I will keep refining this skin by fixing existing bugs with certain configurations, adding enhanced usability for touch screens, and making the interface generally more consistent with Windows.
-I may also create some enhancements which are not related to the Start menu, but instead, other aspects of Windows, like File Explorer.
+The next step in developing the skin will be to add a Two column style with a tiled interface, which many users might prefer.
+This skin will continue to be refined by fixing existing bugs with certain configurations, adding enhanced usability for touch screens, and making the interface generally more consistent with Windows.
+Other enhancements may be added which are not related to the Start menu, but instead, other aspects of Windows, like File Explorer and the Taskbar.
 Some of these will be related to Open-Shell, while others may not be.
-Expect to see things like Start buttons, Taskbar skins, and more.
+You can expect to see things like Start buttons, Taskbar skins, icon sets, and other additions, although none are guaranteed to be added.

 ## Gallery